 Dr. Yelena Lapova is a proud owner of the Raleigh Bartlett Animal Hospital.
 She purchased the Practice from Dr. Richard Leggett in 2013.
 Dr. Lapova is delighted to work with Dr. Green – the Associate Veterinarian, James Canavan – her husband and the Practice Manager, and a great Team.

-Dr. Lapova hails to Tennessee from the Ukraine, where she was born and raised until the teenage years.
+Dr. Lapova hails to Tennessee from the Ukraine, where she was born and raised.
 She has been a Memphian ever since.
-Dr. Lapova graduated White Station High School, Christian Brothers University with a perfect GPA and BS in Biology with several minors in 2000, and The University of Tennessee College of Veterinary Medicine in 2004, all at the top of her class.
+Dr. Lapova graduated White Station High School, Christian Brothers University with a perfect GPA and BS in Biology with several minors in 2000, and The University of Tennessee College of Veterinary Medicine in 2004 – all at the very top of her class.
 For many years, Dr. Lapova has provided relief services to numerous hospitals in west TN and northern MS. She is an experienced emergency clinician.
 Dr. Lapova enjoys working with local humane associations, having performed several thousand spay and neuter surgeries and population medicine.
 She has completed an apprenticeship with Dr. Leggett, and is a skilled and highly sought after cosmetic surgeon, including challenging reconstructive procedures.

 Note: Cognac the kitty passed away from cancer January 4, 2014.
 He was 17.
 Timber the Aussie also passed at the age of 13 February 1, 2014.
 Forrest the Cocker Spaniel mix passed away in February, 2016 at the ripe age of 14.
 They will forever live in the hearts of the family.